samuraikun/Curriculum-Vitae/README.en.md

 # Job History

+## 2023/02 - Current Freelance
+- Participation in development and operation projects for education-related services
+  - Design improvement and functional development of existing systems
+  - Back-end development using Ruby on Rails
+  - GraphQL API development

 ## 2019/01/7 - 2023/01/31 Crevo Inc.
 - Working as a Software Engineer.

 ### Main Responsibilities.
+<details><summary>details</summary>

 - Development, maintenance and operation of video production management tool (Saas)
 - Server side development with Rails
 - Front-end development with Vue.js, Vuex